 Eight hours definitely seems as if it’s enough and that’s precisely what proponents of this shorter shift think.

-Eight hours has been the norm in various industries for decades, and it has become something that most people are accustomed to.
+8-hour shifts have been the norm in various industries for decades, and it has become something that most people are accustomed to.

 Adding four more hours onto that can seem to be a recipe for disaster.

-On the Other Hand, Longer Shifts Grant More Flexibility
+Longer Shifts Grant More Flexibility

 Most of those who strongly support the 12-hour shift cite work-life balance as their primary motivating factor.

-Working 12 hours means having just three work days a week as opposed to five for eight-hour shifts.
+Working 12-hours means having just three work days a week as opposed to five for eight-hour shifts.

 This means more time to spend with family and friends as well as greater wiggle room when creating a working schedule.